Mbrown308/esp32-mmwave-radar-tripwire/README.md

 Walk away.
 The status will revert to BLOCKED, but the counter will remain at 1.
 The tripwire is re-armed and ready for the next target!

 Note: This hardware uses bare circuit boards.
 If you deploy this permanently outdoors, you MUST put the Transmitter in a waterproof plastic junction box.
 Millimeter-wave radar can see perfectly through plastic and glass, but it cannot see through metal.
 Do not put it in a metal box!
+Note: The code and troubleshooting guide for this project were developed with the assistance of an AI co-pilot (Gemini)